640×512 radiometric thermal with ≤50 mK NETD

 High-bandwidth WiFi link for rapid evidence transfer and automated data synchronization at station depots without cellular cost.

-Thiessentech OÜ is an EU-based imaging design house specializing in multi-sensor payload engineering for OEM platforms.
-Founded in 2020 in Estonia and built on more than 20 years of imaging systems experience, the company develops visible, thermal, and laser-based technologies for integrators requiring high-reliability airborne and ground-side sensing modules.
+Thiessentech OÜ is an EU-based imaging design house founded in 2020 in Estonia and built on more than 20 years of imaging systems engineering.
+Since 2014 the team has industrialized 50+ imaging systems and delivered 2M+ units through global OEM programs.

 Single-unit pricing for hardware validation.
 Volume production schedules and tiered OEM pricing are available upon request.